Gemini 7

 Gemini 7 (officially Gemini VII) was a 1965 crewed spaceflight in NASA's Gemini program.
-It was the fourth crewed Gemini flight, the twelfth crewed American spaceflight, and the twenty-first crewed spaceflight including Soviet flights and X-15 flights above the Kármán line.
+It was the fourth crewed Gemini flight, the twelfth crewed American spaceflight, and the twentieth crewed spaceflight including Soviet flights and X-15 flights above the Kármán line.
 The crew of Frank Borman and Jim Lovell spent nearly 14 days in space, making a total of 206 orbits.
 Their spacecraft was the passive target for the first crewed space rendezvous performed by the crew of Gemini 6A.